 UNHCR has been supporting Syrian refugees and internally displaced people since the beginning of the crisis in 2011, and we continue to provide life-saving protection and assistance to those in need, mostly women and children.

-We are closely monitoring the situation are remain ready to respond with our humanitarian partners should the conditions deteriorate.
+UNHCR continues to operate and plan to scale up its operation.
+We are responding to the needs of the affected population through the provision of emergency items and community-based protection in camps, collective shelters and host communities, in close coordination with five of UNHCR’s local partners.
 The needs are likely to rise, but our response for the Syria crisis at regional level is only 35% funded so far.
 We cannot do this alone.

 Please help today.